NCIP/gdc-docs/docs/API/Users_Guide/Getting_Started.md

 ### GDC Legacy Archive

-API functionality is generally the same for the GDC Data Portal and the GDC Legacy Archive.
 To interact with data in the GDC Legacy Archive, add `legacy` to the endpoint URL:

 	https://gdc-api.nci.nih.gov/<version>/legacy/<endpoint>